How To Build A High-Performance Retail Sales Team

 And THEY don't have superpowers.

-The guy walking in with grubby jeans and flip-flops could just as easily buy your one-carat diamond ring as the woman dressed in a designer top, flashy pants, and Jimmy Choo shoes.
+The guy walking in with grubby jeans and flip-flops could just as quickly buy your one-carat diamond ring as the woman dressed in a designer top, flashy pants, and Jimmy Choo shoes.

 You can't change people's buying habits, but you can discover what they value.